Askaniy/TrueColorTools/ReadMe.md

 ## How it works?

-The key processing method is to convert a photometric data into a continuous spectrum and convolve it with color matching functions of an eye.
-Summary of the standard steps:
+TCT converts photometric measurements into a continuous spectrum (if it isn't already a spectrum) and convolves it with eye color matching functions (CMFs).
+A set of photographs (e.g. taken by a spacecraft) is counted and processed in the same way as photometry.

-1. Data reading and conversion into the form of "wavelength: energy spectral density".
-Filter profiles are stored for working with photometry and images from spacecraft/telescopes.
-2. The resulting values are interpolated (and extrapolated if necessary).
-3. In the default sRGB mode, the spectrum is first convolved in XYZ space and then RGB is calculated for sRGB color space and illuminant E (the equal energy white point is much better than the standard D65 for our purposes).
+In the default sRGB mode, the spectrum is first convolved in XYZ space and then RGB is calculated for sRGB color space and illuminant E (the equal energy white point is much better than the standard D65 for our purposes).

+The photometric measurements are calibrated at runtime using the filter profiles and the specified calibration system.
+Zero points are not required.

+Interpolation is not used to recover the spectrum from the photometry because it is not a solution to the inverse problem (i.e., looking at the spectrum through the filters does not exactly get the original photometry).
+Therefore, the Tikhonov regularization method is applied, which (almost) guarantees the solution of the ill-posed problem.
+The first-order differential operator is chosen for the Tikhonov matrix (tries to minimize height variations in the spectrum) with a restriction to negative values.

+Extrapolation of spectra without photometry is done with an appropriate piece of Gaussian to avoid infinitely large and negative values.

 ## How to use?

+Interaction with TrueColorTools is implied through the GUI.
+However, if you are an advanced Python user, you can import the core (`from src.core import *`) and use it as a spectral processing library.

-GUI is the only way to interact with TrueColorTools.
-If you run it from the command line, you can set the startup language <!--- and CLI verbosity level--> (run with `--help` for details).
+If you are running the GUI from the command line, you can set the startup language <!--- and CLI verbosity level--> (run with `--help` for details).
 No Internet connection is required, the databases are stored in the appropriate repository folders, and you can replenish them.

 Program interface is functionally divided into tabs: *Database viewer*, *Image processing* and *Blackbody & Redshifts*.
 Color output formatting, often common to tabs, is located in the sidebar settings.